zhenkewu/CFRL/JOSS/paper.md

 # Conclusions

-`CFRL` is a Python library that empowers counterfactually fair reinforcement learning using data preprocessing.
+`CFRL` is a Python library that empowers counterfactually fair reinforcement learning through data preprocessing.
 It also provides tools to evaluate the value and counterfactual fairness of a given policy.
 As far as we know, it is the first library to address counterfactual fairness problems in the context of reinforcement learning.
 Nevertheless, despite this, `CFRL` also admits a few limitations.
-For example, the current `CFRL` implementation requires every episode in the offline dataset to have the same number of time steps.
+For example, the current `CFRL` implementation requires every individual in the offline dataset to have the same number of time steps.
 Extending the library to accommodate variable-length episodes can improve its flexibility and usefulness.
-Besides, `CFRL` could also be made more well-rounded by integrating the preprocessor with established offline RL algorithm libraries such as `d3rlpy`, or connecting the evaluation functions with popular RL environment libraries such as `gym`.
+Besides, `CFRL` could also be made more well-rounded by integrating the preprocessor with popular offline RL algorithm libraries such as `d3rlpy` [@d3rlpy], or connecting the evaluation functions with established RL environment libraries such as `gym` [@towers2024gymnasium].
 We leave these extensions to future updates.

 # Acknowledgements

 This is the acknowledgements.

+# References